-Families are always welcome and have access to the program anytime during hours of operation.
-Questions, concerns, or complaints may be shared with a child's teacher and/or the Director at any time in person or in writing.
+Families are always welcome and have access to the program and their child's record anytime during hours of operation.
+Questions, concerns, or complaints may be shared with a child's teacher and/or the Site Director at any time in person or in writing.
 Every effort will be made to discuss and address areas of concern should they arise.

-In the event that any adult behaves in a manner that disrupts the program, intimidates, or promotes fear, that individual will be asked to leave the facility and may be restricted in their access to the program and its premises.
-All individuals must always use respectful behavior and communications in and with the program.
+If any adult behaves in a manner that disrupts the program, intimidates, or promotes fear, that individual will be asked to leave the facility and may be restricted in their access to the program and its premises.
+All individuals must always use respectful behavior and communication in and with the program.